-The SAPC should be interoperable with the Communications Broker and other Smart Metering Equipment deployed in the consumer premises.
+The HCALCS should be interoperable with the Communications Broker and other Smart Metering Equipment deployed in the consumer premises.
 Interoperability on this basis is achieved through the following conformance requirements; those which require external certification are treated as dependency requirements for CPA certification, and must be demonstrated before CPA certification can be achieved.

 Requirement Standard(s) External Certification Declaration of intended conformance with a relevant version of SMETS 2.
 Reference [b] N/A - No external certification required for CPA compliance.
 Declaration of intended conformance with a relevant version of the Great Britain Companion Specifications (GBCS).
 Reference [d] N/A - No external certification required for CPA compliance.

-The SAPC shall be certified: i. by the ZigBee Alliance as compliant with the ZigBee requirements identified in the relevant version of SMETS 2 and associated version of GBCS, as set out in the Technical Specification Applicability Tables (TSAT); and ii. by the DLMS User Association as compliant with the DLMS requirements identified in the relevant version of GBCS, as set out in the TSAT.
-Reference [b] Reference [d] Reference [h] ZigBee and DLMS The SAPC must be interoperable with the cryptographic protocols used to secure messages from the Communications Broker and end-to-end messages from authorised Service Users.
-Reference [d] CAVP or CPA .
+Requirement Standard(s) External Certification The HCALCS shall be certified by the ZigBee Alliance as compliant with the ZigBee requirements identified in the relevant version of SMETS 2 and associated version of GBCS, as set out in the Technical Specification Applicability Tables (TSAT).
+Reference [b] Reference [d] Reference [h] ZigBee The HCALCS must be interoperable with the cryptographic protocols used to secure messages from the Communications Broker and end-to-end messages from authorised Service Users.
+Reference [d] CAVP or CPA 1 .

-When algorithm certification is included under CPA then it will be assessed as part of the evaluation of the SAPC: there is no separate CPA evaluation implied.
+1 When algorithm certification is included under CPA then it will be assessed as part of the evaluation of the meter: there is no separate CPA evaluation implied.